December 8 - 14, 2013: Issue 140

 (Sydney, N.S.W.)
 Image: nla.pic-vn6154594, courtesy National Library of

-This is all the same picture - we have simple blown portions of it bigger to show details.
+This is all the same picture - enlarged sections to show details.

 Post the Royal Sydney Yacht Squadron era

 The RSYS sold to Austral Monsoon Pty.
 Ltd. who had plans to change the shed to a two storey structure, put new floating berths in- a whole gamut of expansions which can be viewed here in out Avalon Preservation Society Profile.

 The current owners, Gordon 'Bluey' and Anne-Marie, had leased the marina from Austral Monsoon, prior to their purchase: